Editan (soup)

-Editan soup is a vegetable soup that originates from the Efik People of Cross River State in South South Nigeria.
-It is popularly known amongst the Cross River State people.
+Editan soup is a vegetable soup that originates from the Efik People of Cross River State in South Nigeria.
+It is popularly known amongst the Cross River State people and Akwaibom State people.
 The soup is made from Editan leaf, a bitter leaf.
 Before being cooked the bitterness must be squeezed out.

 The editan leaf is believed to have medicinal values.